Blueberry Scones

 1 teaspoon granulated sugar

-Preheat oven to 450 degrees.
+Preheat oven to 450º.
 In large bowl, combine flour, sugar, baking powder, and salt.
 Cut butter into 1/2″ pieces and drop into flour mixture.
-Then, using a pastry blender, cut butter into flour until it looks like coarse crumbs.
+Then, using a pastry blender (or fork), cut butter into flour until it looks like coarse crumbs.

-In separate small bowl, beat egg with a fork.
+In a separate small bowl, beat egg with a fork.
 Stir in cream.
-Pour mixture into flour and toss until all flour is incorporated and dough hold together.
+Pour mixture into flour and toss until all flour is incorporated and the dough holds together.
 (May need to add a drizzle more cream to get it to hold together at this point.)
 Stir in berries or other add-in ingredient.

 Form dough into ball and plop onto cutting board that’s been lightly dusted with flour.
 Gently knead about 5-10 times, just until it holds together.
 Using your fingers, press into a large, flat disk.
 Cut into 8 wedges.
 Place on a baking sheet lined with parchment.
 Brush with cream, then sprinkle with sugar.
-Bake for 15 minutes, or until edges are lightly browned.
+Bake in preheated oven for 15 minutes, or until edges are lightly browned.
 Cool on a rack for a few minutes.

 To make these extra delicious, smear with cream cheese, and/or fresh jam.